rahul45kr/customer_behaviour_analysis/README.md

 4. Execute SQL queries in your database

-5. Open the Power BI (.pbix) file to explore the d
+5. Open the Power BI (.pbix) file to explore the dashboard.
 ---

 ## 📊 Results